Anjila-26/Anjila-26/README.md

 -->
 ## ⚡ Fun Fact

-> “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+> "Code is like humor.
+When you have to explain it, it's bad." – Cory House

 ---